renesugar/k_elda_archive/docs/_GettingStarted.md

 This command tells the daemon to launch the machines and containers described in `main.js`.
 It will return immediately, because the `daemon` process does the heavy lifting.

-To see what's happening, use Quilt's `show` command:
+It takes a few minutes from you `quilt run` until the VMs and application are fully up and running.
+To see how things are progressing, use Quilt's `show`
+command:

 ```console
 $ quilt show